 \cref{fig:ResDMD_fluids} shows the computed Koopman modes for a range of representative frequencies.
-We have also shown the corresponding Koopman modes computed using DMD.
+We also show the corresponding Koopman modes computed using DMD.
 In the case of DMD and ResDMD, each mode is only defined up to a global phase.
 Moreover, the color maps for each $\lambda$ differ because of the pressure modulus variations with frequency.
 For the first row of \cref{fig:ResDMD_fluids}, ResDMD shows stronger acoustic waves between the cascades.
-Detecting these vibrations is important as they can be damaging to turbines in engines~\cite{parker1984acoustic}.
-For the second and third row of \cref{fig:ResDMD_fluids}, ResDMD shows larger scale turbulent fluctuations past the trailing edge corresponding to the right of the figure.
+Detecting these vibrations is important as they can damage turbines in engines~\cite{parker1984acoustic}.
+For the second and third row of \cref{fig:ResDMD_fluids}, ResDMD shows larger scale turbulent fluctuations past the trailing edge corresponding to the figure's right.
 This can be crucial for understanding acoustic interactions with nearby structures such as subsequent blade rows~\cite{woodley1999resonant}.
-For the third row, DMD shows a clear acoustic source just above the wing.
-This source is less distinct in the case of ResDMD due to nonlinear interference.
-The residuals for ResDMD are also shown and are small given the huge state-space dimension.
+DMD shows a clear acoustic source for the third row just above the wing.
+This source is less distinct in the case of ResDMD because of nonlinear interference.
+The residuals for ResDMD are also shown and are small, particularly given the enormous state-space dimension.
 This example demonstrates two benefits of the kernelized version of ResDMD (see~\cref{alg:mod_EDMD,alg:res_EDMD}) compared with DMD: (1) ResDMD can capture the nonlinear dynamics, and (2) It computes residuals as well, thus providing an accuracy certificate.